ggb/project-diary/content/2017-01-26-map2-to-the-rescue.md

       in
         sliceSize slices min max

-This does not look very elegant and while it is okay in this case, their might be other cases where it is not appropriate to choose 0 as default value for a min- or max-value.
-So it is time to rethink the problem and try something else.
+This is not very elegant and while it is okay in this case, their might be other cases where it is not appropriate to choose 0 as default value for a min- or max-value.

+Time to rethink the problem and try something else.
 Second solution:

     :::elm
     getSliceSize' : Int -> List Int -> Maybe Float